-The first thing you will want to understand is how the stamp duty bands are graded.
-Bear in mind that they are subject to change from tax year to tax year but at the current moment they are graded as follows:
+When it comes to calculating stamp duty, the first thing you will want to understand is how the stamp duty bands are graded.
+Bear in mind that they are subject to change from tax year to tax year but currently graded as follows:

 - 0% for properties costing between £0 and £125,000